stpierre/crashes/results.rst

 street-adjacent bike paths (as opposed to other areas) could be an eye-opener.

-Charting the time of day of accidents throughout the calendar year might demonstrate how darkness affects (or doesn't affect) crashes.
+Charting the time of day of crashes throughout the calendar year might demonstrate how darkness affects (or doesn't affect) crashes.

+Differentiating between on-street crashes in an intersection and away from an intersection might be edifying.

 Links
 =====